sajid-7756/AssetVerse-Client/README.md

 - **Asset Management:** Add, update, and delete assets.
 Track inventory levels.
 - **Employee Management:** View all employees and manage their company affiliation.
 - **Request Handling:** Approve or reject asset requests with a single click.
+- **Payments & Limits:** When an employee’s assigned asset limit is reached, HR must complete a Stripe payment to extend the limit before assigning more assets.
 - **Reports:** Visual analytics of asset distribution and usage.

 ## 🛠️ Tech Stack